MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/customize-or-create-a-new-sensitive-information-type.md

 Improving the accuracy of DLP rules in any system requires testing against a sample data set, and may require fine tuning through repetitive modifications and tests.
 This example demonstrates modifications to the ‘EU Debit Card Number’ sensitive information type to improve its accuracy.

 When searching for an EU Debit Card Number in our example, the definition of that number is strictly defined as 16 digits using a complex pattern, and being subject to the validation of a checksum.
-We cannot alter this pattern due to the string definition of this sensitive data type.
-However, we can make the following adjustments to improve the accuracy of how Office 365 DLP finds this sensitive data type within Office 365.
+We cannot alter this pattern due to the string definition of this sensitive information type.
+However, we can make the following adjustments to improve the accuracy of how Office 365 DLP finds this sensitive information type within Office 365.

 ### Proximity modification

 We'll shrink the window by modifying the patternProximity value in our \<Entity\> element from 300 to 150 characters.
-This means that our corroborative evidence, or our keywords, must be closer to our sensitive data type in order to signal a match on this rule.
+This means that our corroborative evidence, or our keywords, must be closer to our sensitive information type in order to signal a match on this rule.

 \<Entity id="48da7072-821e-4804-9fab-72ffb48f6f78" patternsProximity="150" recommendedConfidence="85"\>